biblioverse/biblioteca-doc/src/content/docs/installing/dotenv-config.md

 - `KOBO_PROXY_USE_DEV`: If set to `1`, the kobo proxy will be used in development.
 - `KOBO_PROXY_USE_EVERYWHERE`: If set to `1`, the kobo proxy will be used everywhere and all request will be forwarded to the original store.
 - `KOBO_PROXY_ENABLED`: If set to `0`, the kobo proxy will be disabled.
+- `ALLOW_BOOK_RELOCATION`: If set to `0`, the books will not be moved to the correct folder when added to the library.
+This is useful if you want to manage the folder structure yourself.